 On the other hand, a D.O. is a Doctor of Osteopathic Medicine.
 They practice medicine and perform surgery, as well as prescribe medications.
-This has nothing to do with being an eye doctor unless they also completed residency in ophthalmology.
+That has nothing to do with being an eye doctor unless they also completed a residency in ophthalmology.

 Ophthalmologist: Doctor for Eye Disorders and Diseases

 If you have a history of glaucoma in your family, it's important to get annual checkups with an ophthalmologist.
-This is the one to go to for any kind of health issue with your eyes.
+That is the one to go to for any health issue or injury with your eyes.

 Another example of an issue that requires the attention of an Ophthalmologist is if you ever suddenly have flashes and a lot of floaters.
 You need to get that checked fast.
-It could be a minor issue such as a detachment of the vitreous2, the fluid in the eye.
-However, it can be more serious—such as a detachment of the retina, and that needs immediate attention.
+It could be a minor issue such as a detachment of the vitreous, the fluid in the eye.2 However, it can be more serious—such as a detachment of the retina, and that needs immediate attention.

 An Ophthalmologist can determine which of these issues is the cause of these symptoms, and he or she can take care of it.